 Echeveria subrigida (Robins. & Seaton) Rose ex Britton & Rose

 Cotyledon subrigida (basionyum), Cotyledon subrigidum, Echeveria angusta, Echeveria palmeri, Echeveria rosei

-Echeveria subrigida is a beautiful succulent plants with rosettes of fleshy, spade-shaped leaves that can reach a width of up to 15 inches (38 cm).
-The leaves are up to 9 inches (23 cm) long, creamy aquamarine and are highlighted with a thin rosy-pink border.
-Starting in May, up to 12 inches (30 cm) tall spikes rise from the center of each rosette, producing cymes of milky-blue buds that gradually age to tubular coral flowers.
+Echeveria subrigida is a beautiful succulent plant that forms rosettes of fleshy, spade-shaped leaves.
+The rosettes grow up to 18 inches (45 cm) in diameter.
+Leaves are blue-green and highlighted with a thin pink or rose border.
+In late spring into mid summer, up to 12 inches (30 cm) tall spikes rise from the center of each rosette, producing cymes of milky-blue buds that gradually age to tubular, coral-pink flowers.
 Orange tones inside add to the charm of these up to one inch (2.5 cm) long flowers.
-Flowering will often continue most of the summer.

 How to Grow and Care